 What is a Flash cookie?
 What is a Silverlight cookie?
 And what are Browser Independent Cookies?
-The third question (last one) is the answer to first two questions.
+The third question (last one) is the answer to the first two questions.
 Flash Cookies are small files that store a good amount of information about you.
-The same goes with Silverlight cookies.
+The same goes for Silverlight (now discontinued) cookies.
 Are browser independent cookies bad?
 We’ll get to know if they are, after studying how they are used.
 What does a Flash cookie do?
-Let’s take a look at these special cookies, what they do, if they are bad and how to remove them, if need be.
+Let’s take a look at these special cookies, what they do, if they are bad and how to remove them if need be.

 Browser Independent Cookies

 You already know that different websites store data – in the form of Cookies – on your computer.
 These cookies generally are to help to get quickly to the website next time you log in.
 Some are tracking cookies, and some others are third-party cookies – used when the website employs third-party elements such as Google search or the Disqus commenting system.

 Cookies are known to have a small life, and they expire after a few hours or days.
 The important types of cookies are the ones that store your login information so that you do not have to fill in the same information again and again if you are a regular visitor to any website.
 All others can and should be removed at regular intervals to keep your computer clutter-free if not for privacy purpose.